FrankYeah/Front-Enter/README.md

-Front-Enter
+### Front-Enter

-Description:
+##Description:
 Front-Enter provide comprehensive information for novice, except for data search, user can classify article by hot tag. user can choose suitable article by testing, Front-End skill tree also provided.

-▪ Developed only by HTML, CSS, plain JavaScript.
+- Developed only by HTML, CSS, plain JavaScript.
-▪ Create member login from Firebase Authentication, including access authority.
+- Create member login from Firebase Authentication, including access authority.
-▪ Establish Post Management System for CRUD.
+- Establish Post Management System for CRUD.
-▪ Create article from Firebase Database.
+- Create article from Firebase Database.
-▪ Complete search and hot tag classification.
+- Complete search and hot tag classification.
-▪ Record member’s collection in LocalStorage.
+- Record member’s collection in LocalStorage.
-▪ Use Mocha as test framework.
+- Use Mocha as test framework.